 What does the blind the community think about the new standard?

 The National Federation of the Blind was very pleased that a sound requirement was issued for electric and hybrid vehicles.
-This regulation will ensure that blind Americans can continue to safely move about their communities, head to work, , or .
+This regulation will ensure that blind Americans can continue to safely move about their communities, head to work, walk to school, or shop with friends.
 Those who see well do not have to be concerned about invisible, silent heaps of metal zooming around them, but the blind do.
 So if anyone will benefit more than the average pedestrian, it will be the visually impaired community.

 Dangers to Pedestrian